KarrLab/test_history_server/README.md

   * `repo_branch` (string):  the name of the branch of the repository that was tested
   * `repo_revision` (string): the SHA1 key of the revision that was tested
   * `build_num` (integer): the build number that was tested
-  * `report_name` (string, optional): textual label for individual reports within build, such as to indicate results from different versions of Python
+  * `suite_name` (string, optional): textual label for individual reports within build, such as to indicate results from different versions of Python
-  * `report` (file): JUnit-style XML test report
+  * `suite` (file): JUnit-style XML test report

 ## License
 The build utilities are released under the [MIT license](LICENSE).